UPDATE: Two Cats, Dog Killed In Bergenfield House Fire

 Kneisler declared the fire under control in about 45 minutes.

-A firefighter was treated at a local hospital for a minor arm injury, the chief said, adding that the residents were evaluated by the Bergenfield Volunteer Ambulance Corps and checked out OK.
+A firefighter was treated at a local hospital for a minor arm injury, the chief said, adding that the residents checked out OK when evaluated by the Bergenfield Volunteer Ambulance Corps.
 The American Red Cross was assisting them with temporary shelter, he said.

 Kneisler thanked the ambulance corps, borough police and its dispatchers as well as the mutual aid responders.